 - A boat day ticket is about 25€ and you can get off as often as you want.
 You can get all the way to Varenna with your boat ticket.
 However, it takes about two hours to get to Bellagio from Como – to get to Varenna it takes even longer.
 It might make sense to buy the fast ticket for the boat – for an additional 4€ (per route) you will get from Como to Bellagio in about one hour.

 - Alternatively, you can buy a single ticket for the boat and take the bus for the return.

 - A bus day ticket to Lenno is about 11€ – single tickets are about 4€.
 Buy them at the ticket station to avoid an additional fee (yes, buying tickets from the bus driver is possible but you will have to pay some extra money).

 The best time to visit Lake Como is in the warm months.
 However, it depends on HOW warm you like it.

-I visited Lake Como both times in summer (July) and it was wayyyyyy too hot.
+- SUMMER: I visited Lake Como twice in summer (July) and it was wayyyyyy too hot.
 July and August are the warmest months, but it is also very humid and – honestly – very unpleasant.
 However, if you want to swim or love the heat then July or August are the best months to visit.

-If I visited Lake Como again, I would go for a trip in May, June, or September.
+- SPRING/FALL: I visited Lake Como again in April and it was a perfect time – my whole trip turned out much better because of the more moderate climate.
+May, September, and early October should be great, too.
 Prices for accommodation will drop, tourists are mostly gone, and the temperature should also drop while it is still warm.